seborama/Camp2018-Security-TT/README.md

 ./scripts/setup.sh
 ```

-And follow the instructions the script displays.
+and follow the instructions the script displays.

 At the end of the process, the script will display useful operational information.